 The Splitrock Amateur Radio Association (SARA) was formed in 1972 when a group of interested amateurs got together and built an amateur radio repeater from used commercial equipment.
 It was located on a radio tower on the north end of Rockaway Township, near the Splitrock reservoir (hence the club name).
 The call sign was initially WR2ADB.

 The repeater was moved in 1976 to a site in Mount Freedom under the callsign WR2AKI, and underwent a major renovation.
 The repeater was relocated again in October 1979 to the White Meadow Lake section of Rockway Township.
 There it was sited on top of a water tank.
-The callsign was changed to K2RF (Our Trustee) in 1982, when the FCC decided it would no longer renew any WR series callsigns.
-In 2013 our trustee retired and we obtained a new club callsign, NJ2SR.
-Our new trustee allowed us to use his callsign, K2GG.
+When the FCC decided it would no longer renew any WR series callsigns in 1982, the Trustee placed his own call, K2RF, on the repeater.
+In 2005, as a backup, he obtained a new club callsign from the FCC Group D callsigns, KB2UGK.
+In 2013 our trustee retired and the new trustee obtained a new club callsign, NJ2SR, (New Jersey – 2 – SplitRock) this one from Callsign Group B. The new trustee elected to use his personal Group A callsign, K2GG, on the repeater, as allowed by the FCC.

 The repeater underwent another major refurbishment in 1993.
 This upgrade consisted of a new controller and a system of multiple redundant amplifiers, exciters, and receivers that could be switched by remote control.
 In October 1994 a new site was found in Netcong, NJ on top of a 300 foot commercial radio tower.
 This sites altitude of 1,400 feet above sea level increased the repeater’s coverage substantially.